anderkve/FYS3150/book/using_git/using_git.md

 ### Push your changes to the remote

-When you've performed local changes to a branch, you can push it to the remote using
+When you've performed local changes to a branch, you can push them to the remote using

 ```sh
 git push origin branchname